Houtamelo/comfy-print/README.md

 }
 ```

 Here we try to write to the desired output.
-If that fails, we insert an error message at the front of the queue, and the original message afterwards.
+If that fails, we insert an error message in front of the queue, then the original message afterwards.

 Trying again is unlikely to yield any results, so we shouldn't do anything else.

 We'll try again next time `comfy_print!` is called.